Jasmeet31dec/Zomato-landing-Page/README.md

-#This is my Zomato landing page clone.
+# This is my Zomato landing page clone.

+## set up created for our appln.